FAQs for web design, SEO, hosting, etc

 How do I choose the right web designer? ⇨

-There are some businesses whose core business may be to do other things like design logos, or print business cards and stationary, and as a sideline may also offer to build your website too.
+There are some businesses who offer web design as an additional service to their core business of, for example, logo design, business cards and stationary printing.
 But does this make them experienced and dedicated enough to build and manage your website to the level you expect?

 Whatever their level of skills, knowledge or experience, one of the most important aspects of selecting a web designer is to find one with good communication skills, who seeks to understand your business or goals, and can provide the solution you need.